Frederick Rolfe: Other writings

-Rolfe wrote four other novels: Don Tarquinio (1905), Don Renato (1909), The Weird of the Wanderer (1912), and Hubert’s Arthur (published posthumously in 1935).
-Both The Weird and Hubert’s Arthur were collaborations with Harry Pirie-Gordon.
-These works differ from the autobiographical novels in two respects: they are set in previous centuries, and the principal protagonist in each is not Rolfe’s alter ego, although there is a strong degree of identification.
-(In The Weird of the Wanderer the hero, Nicholas Crabbe, becomes a time traveller and discovers that he is Odysseus.)
+Rolfe wrote four other novels: Don Tarquinio (1905), Don Renato (1909), The Weird of the Wanderer (1912), and Hubert's Arthur (published posthumously in 1935).
+Both The Weird and Hubert's Arthur were collaborations with Harry Pirie-Gordon.
+These works differ from the autobiographical novels in two respects: they are set in previous centuries, and the principal protagonist in each is not Rolfe's alter ego, although there is a strong degree of identification.
+In The Weird of the Wanderer the hero, Nicholas Crabbe, becomes a time traveller and discovers that he is Odysseus.

 Rolfe also wrote shorter fiction, published in contemporary periodicals and collected after his death in Three Tales of Venice (1950), Amico di Sandro (1951), The Cardinal Prefect of Propaganda (1957) and The Armed Hands (1974).
-He also published an entertaining but unreliable work of history, Chronicles of the House of Borgia (1901), translations of The Rubáiyát of 'Umar Khaiyám (1903) and The Songs of Meleager (published posthumously in 1937), and a little poetry, later gathered into one volume, Collected Poems (1974).
+He also published an entertaining but unreliable work of history, Chronicles of the House of Borgia (1901), translations of The Rubáiyát of Umar Khaiyám (1903) and The Songs of Meleager (published posthumously in 1937), and a little poetry, later gathered into one volume, Collected Poems (1974).

 Letters

-Rolfe was an enthusiastic letter writer.
+Rolfe was an obsessive letter writer.
 John Holden recalled that "Corvo was one of those men who never speak a word if they can write it.
 We lived in the same house, a very little one, yet he would always communicate with me by note if I was not in the same room with him.
 He had dozens of letter books.
 He seized upon every opportunity for writing a letter, and every letter, whether to a publisher or to a cobbler, was written with the same care."
 About a thousand of his letters have survived, and several sequences of them have been published in limited editions.
 The letters reveal a lively, intelligent and absorbent mind, but because of Rolfe’s paranoiac tendencies they are often disputatious and recriminatory.
-Among the commentators who rated Rolfe’s letters more highly than his fiction was the poet W H Auden, who wrote that Rolfe "had every right to be proud of his verbal claws … A large vocabulary is essential to the invective style, and Rolfe by study and constant practice became one of the great masters of vituperation."
+Among the commentators who rated Rolfe’s letters more highly than his fiction was the poet W. H. Auden, who wrote that Rolfe "had every right to be proud of his verbal claws … A large vocabulary is essential to the invective style, and Rolfe by study and constant practice became one of the great masters of vituperation."
 The letters have yet to be collected into a single scholarly edition.